 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.

 Patenting by universities and PRIs is below the OECD median.
 To derive greater returns from Russia's public research (see below), target indicators to evaluate the results of STI development and its impact for the economy and society have been integrated into key federal programmes and government strategies.
-There are currently 34 technology platforms, which were established in 2011 13 and bring together some 3 000 universities, research institutes and companies to share perspectives and co-operate on science and innovation.
-Changes made in 2012 in the legislation governing the exploitation of intellectual property assign IPRs resulting from public research to the Russian Federation and establishes the principle of its free transfer so that these results feed more readily into industry and the society.
-Amendments to federal law in 2013 made it easier for PRIs and universities to create business partnerships for transferring IP on the basis of licencing and commercialisation.
+There are currently 34 technology platforms, which were established in 2011 13 and bring together some 3 000 universities, research institutes and companies to share perspectives and co operate on science and innovation.
+Changes made in 2012 in the legislation governing the exploitation of intellectual property assign IPRs resulting from public research to the Russian Federation and establish the principle of its free transfer so that these results feed more readily into industry and the society.
+Amendments to the federal law in 2013 make it easier for PRIs and universities to create business partnerships for transferring IP on the basis of licencing and commercialisation.
 The new Credit Guarantee Agency created in 2014 also supports universities and PRIs to commercialise their R&D results in spin-offs.

-The Presidential Council for Science and Education and the Presidential Council for Economic Modernisation and Innovative Development have been established to improve policy co-ordination on science and innovation.
-Two programmes, the Development of Science and Technology (DST) (2013-20) and Economic Development and Innovative Economy (2013-20), approved in 2013, are to organise and co-ordinate systematically all major federal budget-funded initiatives in science and innovation.
-In terms of strategic policy intelligence, foresight studies, e.g. in the framework of the Interdepartmental Commission on Technology Foresight, are increasingly used in the selection of national and sectoral STI priorities.
-The Long-term S&T Foresight Towards 2030, which identifies promising S&T areas, is a major input to strategic planning and policy formulation.
+The Presidential Council for Science and Education and the Presidential Council for Economic Modernisation and Innovative Development have been established to improve policy co ordination on science and innovation.
+Two programmes, the Development of Science and Technology (DST) (2013-20) and Economic Development and Innovative Economy (2013-20), both approved in 2013, aim to organise and systematically co ordinate all major federal budget-funded initiatives in science and innovation.
+To strengthen strategic policy intelligence, foresight studies, e.g. within the framework of the Interdepartmental Commission on Technology Foresight, are increasingly being used in the selection of national and sectoral STI priorities.
+The Long-term S&T Foresight Towards 2030 programme, approved in January 2014, is a major input to strategic planning and policy formulation.
 A further national foresight exercise, with a 2040 time horizon, is currently underway.
 The aforementioned National Technology Initiatives programme is also increasingly prominent in organising and coordinating STI policy across government and makes extensive use of foresight and road-mapping studies.
 The evaluation of government programmes, including Federal Targeted Programmes, has been recently reinforced and is now planned according to the new Federal Budget for 2014-16.

 The government launched a new nationwide programme in 2012 to support pilot innovative territorial clusters to promote value-added production chains and drive growth in Russia’s regions.
 A total of 25 clusters were established, in seven strategic sectors: nuclear and radiation technology; aircraft and space vehicles manufacturing; shipbuilding; pharmaceutical, biotechnology and medical industries; new materials; chemicals and petrochemicals; and information technology and electronics.
-In 2013, a federal subsidy of USD 67 million (RUB 1.3 billion) was allocated to support 14 pilot clusters, with an equal matching fund provided by the regional governments.
-Funding support was further extended to another 11 clusters in 2014, with up to USD 154 million (RUB 3.1 billion) is expected to be available annually over 2014 16.
+In 2013, a federal subsidy of USD 63 million PPP (RUB 1.3 billion) was allocated to support 14 pilot clusters, with an equal matching fund provided by the regional governments.
+Funding support was further extended to another 11 clusters in 2014, with up to USD 154 million PPP (RUB 3.1 billion) expected to be available from the federal budget annually over 2014 16.
 The next focus of the Russian cluster policy is to implement broader regional cluster programmes and to create cluster development centres to facilitate co ordination and networking.
 Furthermore, the Small and Medium-sized Enterprise Development Programme, with a budget of USD 8 billion PPP (RUB 155 billion) over 2013-20, distributes federal subsidies to co finance regional SME development, supports local clusters of engineering and prototyping centres, and provides credit guarantees.

-A number of administrat ive barriers hamper deeper and more efficient international STI co-operation, including visa issues and misalignment of funding procedures with foreign and international funding agencies.
+A number of administrative barriers hamper deeper and more efficient international co operation on STI, including visa issues and the misalignment of funding procedures with foreign and international funding agencies.
 In 2013, the government announced two major STI funding programmes, i.e. R&D in Priority Fields of Russia’s S&T Complex 2014-20 and R&D Personnel for Innovative Russia 2014-20, both of which include provisions that support international co operation.